j50n/blackholesuns/README.md

   - upgrades in normal inventory slots are damaged by black hole travel, but technology slots are safe
   - alternative is to use a junker
 - **16 Glyphs** (required): You can't set a waypoint if you can use a portal
+- **A Portal Base** (optional): Really speeds up setting up waypoints
 - **Access to Black Holes** (required): This one should be obvious
 - **Freighter** (optional): Highly recommended
 - **A Good Start Point** (required): See section above.

+## Optimizations

+Short on time?
+Low on fuel?
+Either way, we've got you covered!

+### Time

+You can choose a route that is optimized for time.
+This takes into account incidentals like black hole jumps, teleportation, and trips through a portal.

+### Fuel

+You can choose a route that is optimized for fuel.
+Specifically, this will minimize the number of fuel-expending jumps to help conserve you hyper-fuel.

+Routes that are optimized for fuel consumption can take considerably longer to travel than the equivalent time-optimized route in some cases.